LukasHoch/Kernel-Embedding-for-PGibbs/MATLAB/README.md

 # MATLAB
-This folder contains the MATLAB implementation of `PGopt` which uses [CasADi](https://web.casadi.org/), [IPOPT](https://coin-or.github.io/Ipopt/), and the proprietary [HSL Linear Solvers](https://licences.stfc.ac.uk/product/coin-hsl) to solve the scenario optimal control problem.
+This folder contains the MATLAB implementation of `Kernel-Embedding-for-PGibbs` which uses [CasADi](https://web.casadi.org/), [IPOPT](https://coin-or.github.io/Ipopt/), and the proprietary [HSL Linear Solvers](https://licences.stfc.ac.uk/product/coin-hsl) to solve the scenario optimal control problem.

 **Note that the results presented in the paper were obtained using the Julia version.
-Although the MATLAB version provides similar results, it does not reproduce these results exactly due to different random numbers in Matlab and Julia.**
+Although the MATLAB version provides similar results, it does not reproduce these results exactly due to different random numbers in Matlab**

 To execute the MATLAB code, first install [MATLAB](https://mathworks.com/products/matlab.html).